Monti's reform path faces test beyond Italy elections

 Monti’s decision to enter the race himself has put his reform agenda at the heart of the campaign and will have effects far outside Italy, the euro zone’s third-largest economy, which took the single currency to the brink of collapse last year.

-Former European Commissioner Monti, favored by the markets, the business establishment and even the Catholic church, has insisted that the election must be about creating agreement on policy rather than on any individual.
+Former European Commissioner Monti, favoured by the markets, the business establishment and even the Catholic church, has insisted that the election must be about creating agreement on policy rather than on any individual.

 That remains uncertain, despite the plaudits he earned abroad for his handling of the crisis, as ordinary Italians have seen their living standards fall and unemployment rise relentlessly.